-A number of new Standards, amendments to Standards and Interpretations are not yet effective as at 31 December 2016, and have not been applied in preparing these financial statements.
+A number of new Standards, amendments to Standards and Interpretations are effective for annual periods beginning after 1 January 2018 and have not been applied in preparing these financial statements.
 Of these pronouncements, potentially the following will have an impact on the Foundation's operations.
 The Foundation plans to adopt these pronouncements when they become effective.